 Can I use a bassinet and a car seat?

-It is unlikely you will be offered the bulkhead on planes unless there are are no other infants onboard.
+It is unlikely you will be offered the bulkhead on planes unless there are are no other infants onboard or any wheelchair passengers.
 Airlines will let you choose one option or the other, so that they can offer the convenience of the bassinets to another family if you are using your car seat.

 Can My Baby Stay in an Airplane Bassinet for the Whole Flight?